NachoCasta/PrograAvanzadaUZH/README.md

    - Destructor
    It's important to make sure that we are managing the memory in the right way and that we are not leaving unfreed memory somewhere in the way.

-- [ ] 13. **Wie werden in C++ ueblicherweise benutzerdefinierte Ein- und Ausgaberoutinen implementiert?
+- [x] 13. **Wie werden in C++ ueblicherweise benutzerdefinierte Ein- und Ausgaberoutinen implementiert?
 Was ist im Fehlerfall zu beachten?**
    (How is custom input and output routines implemented in C ++?
 What should be considered in case of error?)

+   You have to implement the std::istream and std::ostream operator and make sure that they also return an std::istream or a std::ostream, respectively.

 - [x] 14. **Wie koennen Sie in C++ einen benutzerdefinierten Konversionsoperator implementieren?**
    (How can you implement a custom conversion operator in C ++?)